Skip to main content

 The preparation is in full swing.
 Our backpacks are ready, our packing lists are meticulously checked off.
 Hiking gear?
 Check.
 Rain jackets and ponchos?
 Check.
 First aid kits and enough blister tape to wrap a small mummy?
 Double-check.
 Boots, sandals, hiking poles... all ticked off.

 And the logistics are all sorted!
 Flights are booked, and our adventure is extending beyond the Camino itself.
 We have accommodations secured in Lisbon and Barcelona, a day trip planned from Lisbon to Porto, and even a journey out to Finisterre after we finish walking.
-Our entire walking route is booked and paid for with RAW Travel, and we’ve even arranged for luggage transfers (a non-negotiable luxury when you're adding an extra week of sightseeing!).
+Our entire walking route is booked and paid for with RAW Travel, and they arrange luggage transfers (a non-negotiable luxury when you're adding an extra week of sightseeing!).

 The first Camino was a test of endurance, a gift for my 60th, and a memory I'll cherish forever.
 This next one feels different.
 It’s a reunion.
 A chance to do it all over again, but with less "I'm never doing this again" and more "I can't wait to do this with you."
 Here’s to the next 275km